CurtisAccelerate/ChatGPT-Local-Files/README.md

 ## 🧩 UI Buttons

 - `Save ↗`: Write file to disk (backups are automatically generated)
+- `View Diff`: Open diff viewer for changed file and file on disk.
+It is also possible to apply line-level selection.
 - `Run ▶`: Execute code via agent
 - `Exec`: Run PowerShell directly
-- `Rrfsh`: Reload file from code block, if code block not complete mutex could fail
+- `Rrfsh`: Reload file & path from code block, if code block not complete mutex could fail.
+Sometimes events/doms cause contents not to load.
+ALWAYS have editor up side-by-side to verify.
 - `Notepad`: Open file in Notepad
 - `VStudio`: Open file in VS Code